-If your dad is the king of trivia and useless facts at your house, he might enjoy if you gather a team (of other dads) and test his mettle against other trivia buffs on Father's Day.
+If your dad is the king of trivia and useless facts at your house, gather a team with additional dads and test his mettle against other trivia buffs on Father's Day.
 Teams of up to six people can compete for prizes at several Southern California bars on Sundays (and at other bars on other nights).

 Participating locations on Father's Day Sunday include Busby's West and Barney's Beanery in Santa Monica, Barnacles Bar & Grill in Hermosa Beach, The Garage in Ventura, Simmzy's in Burbank, The Oaks Tavern and The Woodman in Sherman Oaks, and The Nickel Mine in Downtown Los Angeles.